Course Title: Steel Structures 1

 3.6.
 Effective team membership and team leadership.

-On completion of this course you should be able to:
+Upon successful completion of this course, you will be able to:

-- Interpret ultimate and serviceability limit state approaches in current structural design philosophy
+- Interpret ultimate and serviceability limit state approaches in current structural design philosophy;

-- Simplify a standard building into a number of manageable idealised substructures and structural elements and construct their load paths.
+- Simplify a standard building into a number of manageable idealised substructures and structural elements and construct their load paths;

-- Estimate primary design loads by consulting appropriate standards and handbooks and obtain critical load combinations
+- Estimate primary design loads by consulting appropriate standards and handbooks and obtain critical load combinations;

-- Model and analyse a structure to obtain actions such as bending moments, shear forces and deflections
+- Model and analyse a structure to obtain actions such as bending moments, shear forces and deflections;

-- Design steel structural elements for design actions
+- Design steel structural elements for design actions;

-- Prepare structural design documentation according to professional standards
+- Prepare structural design documentation according to professional standards.

 Overview of Learning Activities